tesonep/benchy/README.md

 Benchy will create a csv file with the time of the execution and two log files with the logs that happened during the execution.
 In your Pharo code you can to `anObj trace` to leave traces.

+# Parameters

+It is possible to specify which directory containing benchmarks you want benchy to use.
+To do so, you must write `BENCHES_SCRIPT_DIR=<path to your directory> ./runAll.sh`.
+The path can be either relative or absolute.
+If not specified, `BENCHES_SCRIPT_DIR` is by default the `benchs` folder of benchy.

 # Executing your benchmars

 The benchmarks that are here by default are made to test the performance of Pharo.
 If you want to run your own benchmarks you need to: